 Delphos is a somewhat small city located in the state of Ohio.
 With a population of 6,950 people and three constituent neighborhoods, Delphos is the 212th largest community in Ohio.

-Delphos is a blue-collar town, with 36.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Delphos is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Delphos who work in office and administrative support (17.07%), sales jobs (8.42%), and management occupations (6.15%).
+Delphos is a blue-collar town, with 36.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Delphos is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Delphos who work in office and administrative support (12.57%), sales jobs (10.29%), and food service (6.17%).

-The citizens of Delphos are slightly less educated than the national average of 21.84% for the average city or town: 16.18% of adults in Delphos have a bachelor's degree or advanced degree
+The percentage of adults in Delphos with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.69% of adults in Delphos have a bachelor's degree or advanced degree.

 The people who call Delphos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delphos residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Delphos include Irish, English, French , and Italian.
+Important ancestries of people in Delphos include German, Irish, French, English, and Italian.

 The most common language spoken in Delphos is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.